|Pilot 1st Lt. John M. Huber (resuced)

 where it was assembled.
 On January 14, 1944 this aircraft was assigned to the 312th Bombardment Group, 389th Bombardment Squadron, with no tail letter.

-One of six A-20s that took off from Garbutt Field near Townsville on a ferry flight via Horn Island bound for Port Moresby.
+19, 1944 took off from Garbutt Field near Townsville piloted by 1st Lt.
+John M. Huber as one of six A-20s on a ferry flight via Horn Island Airfield bound for Port Moresby.
 This aircraft was the fifth A-20 in the formation with with wingman A-20G 42-86620 piloted by Young.

 During the flight, the pair encountered overcast and rain.
 Afraid they overshot Horn Island, the pair turned around and searched for the island, flying west instead of northeast.
 Young expressed doubt about their course, but Huber continued to fly westward until their planes began to run low on fuel.